david-zikel/weather-detection/index.md

 ![Image](https://raw.githubusercontent.com/david-zikel/weather-detection/gh-pages/vision-edge.png)
 The amount of fog in an image can be estimated by measuring the intensity of edges in the image.
 In an image with no fog, the edges should be strong, and, conversely, in an image with prevalent fog, the edges should be weak.
 To measure the strength of an image's edges, a modified version of a standard edge detection algorithm can be used.

 For this project, an image's edges are first detected (as a binary output, EDGE or NOT EDGE, per pixel) using the Canny edge detection algorithm.
 For each edge pixel detected by the Canny algorithm, the program analyzes a small (21x21) neighborhood of that edge to find the edge point in that region furthest from the original pixel.
 It is assumed, and this assumption has proven accurate in all analyzed images of actual scenes, that the line from the initial pixel to the found pixel is tangent to the line formed by all edge pixels.
-[Illustration?]

 Given this tangent line, color values are taken from two locations in the (original, color) image, both offset from the initial edge pixel in a direction perpendicular to the found tangent.
 This, in effect, finds the color of the image on each side of the edge being analyzed.
 The distance between these colors is computed (treating colors as coordinates in RGB-space), and the intensity of the edge pixel is returned as this distance.